Interface de Weblate¶

 Les navigateurs plus anciens pourraient fonctionner mais certaines fonctionnalités seraient limitées.

-To install a library, 1st run the following command:
+To install a library, first run the following command:

 yarn add <lib-name>